Appendix 1B; Looking at the 12 Steps of AA as a Cycle

 Read Appendix 1K to see how pride may obscure your vision and influence choices that may sabotage you permanent recovery.

 Step 12 brings your attention to the importance of establishing a new social climate, one that exemplifies the often overlooked benefit of prosocial behavior.
 A deeper and stronger resilience is built up in you when you “give it away” to others.
-By coming along side other people who share in your same struggle with an unhealthy addiction, you can practice your own accountability while helping them learn about their responsibility to regain a healthy lifestyle.
+By coming along side other people who share in your same struggle with an unhealthy addiction, you can practice your own accountability while helping them learn about their responsibility in regaining a healthy lifestyle.
 Don’t try to continue your recovery on your own by clinging to OLD friends with habits you have decided to give up.
-Make a change in behavior and begin with making new friends with similar goals and values.
+Make a change in behavior and begin making new friends with similar goals and values.
 Going through a significant change in your life is much easier when you rely on and are in a community of people who rely on God’s strength to guide their life.
 You are not abandoning your old friends, but rather are setting boundaries with them.
-Perception shapes results because the decisions you make create your reality.
-If you want to obtain lasting results from your decision to stop the negative impact of addiction on your life, then find others who can encourage you to look at beyond the problem of addiction to find a root cause.
+Doing this lets them realize you've changed and have new standards of living.
+When they see the change in you, it allows them to make their own decision as to how s/he will treat your friendship going forward.
+Your part in this is to be open and patient, it's not to get offended and start reacting.
+It is to show respect for other peoples point of view, without judging their decision.

 -